FailAcademy/learning/wdp-toronto/_slides/week-03/02-gulp.md

 **Hint:** We're already watching our JS source files, uglifying them, and moving the newly minified files into the `build` directory.
 Think about what file will we want to watch for changes on, and subsequently reload the browser afterward.

+???

+**Talk about localhost:**

+* A host is a computer on the network
+* Localhost is 127.0.0.1 at the IP address
+* Means “this computer itself”
+* Browsersync will start up a little web server for us, so we're no longer executing code right off our file system in our browser, we're loading our index.html file from a web server that's running in our project directory
+* A server is just program that accepts connections from other programs on the network
+* It sits around waiting for a client to connect to it

+* Most of the web addresses you see in the wild don't have a port number on them because the client usually figures out the port number from the URI scheme
+* HTTP URIs imply a port number of 80
+* HTTPS URIs imply a port number of 443
+* If you’re not using the default port, you need to specify
+* IP addresses distinguish computers; port numbers distinguish programs on those computers
+* For historical reasons, operating systems only allow the administrator (or root) account to listen on ports below 1024 (which is why we use port 3000, etc.)

 ---

 template: inverse